aleph-im/aleph-docs/docs/guides/testing_microvms.md

-# Testing your VMs locally
+# How to test your VM locally

 You can test your VM locally without uploading each version on the aleph.im network.